 any other information you provide in filling out forms.

 Unsubscribe instructions are included in each edition of the email.
 We do not sell or share email addresses with other companies.
 We ask you to provide a name, email address and profile information to help make sure we’re sending you the type of email updates you want to receive.
-We comply with Federal laws in the United States and Israel in using email as a marketing and communication tool.
+We comply with Federal laws in the United States in using email as a marketing and communication tool.
 If you request to opt out of receiving email notifications, action will be taken within ten days of receipt of opt-out or unsubscribe request via email.
 If you have multiple customer records in our database you will need to opt out for each record.

 Covenant may track website visitor traffic patterns throughout our websites or social media platforms.
 However, we do not correlate this information with data about individual visitors.
 Covenant does break down overall usage statistics according to a visitor’s domain name, browser type, and Multipurpose Internet Mail Extension (MIME) type by reading this information from the browser string (information contained in every website visitor’s browser).